NYHTC/FMLaravel/README.md

  - Encapsulate your Filemaker records as Eloquent models with the basic read/write operations
  - Run Filemaker scripts (on the Filemaker Server)
  - Authenticate user credentials against Filemaker Server users
- - Raw Filemaker PHP API access using laravel supplied configuration settings, if needed
+ - Easy access to raw Filemaker PHP API using laravel supplied configuration settings (if needed)

 # Todo

 - write documentation for authentication
+- write unit tests

 # Installation